HoboWizard1/wynncraftproject/README.md

 ## Usage

-Enter a player's name in the input field and click "Get Info" to display their Wynncraft information.
+A all in one Wynncraft info lookup tool.